 Hence this explanation.

-We also get invitations to premieres, vernissages, previews, exclusive interviews, all in the hope that we will come then, invest time in it and provide it with a preferably laudatory quality stamp.
+We also get invitations to premieres, vernissages, previews, exclusive interviews, all in the hope that we will come then, invest time in it and provide it with a preferably laudatory stamp of quality.

 This is our bin